 And I’m not talking about forgetting to dust that day, haha.
 Dusting, what’s that?!

 My floors had cereal stuck to them from days ago, my bathrooms were weeks past due for a good deep clean, my husband needed clean clothes for work, and there were piles of kids crap strewn everywhere in every room.
 Don’t even talk to me about the kitchen!

 It was a major low for me.
 I was exhausted thinking about it and wished I could figure out how to maintain a clean house with 3 kids under 5.
-My habits needed a reboot.
+My habits needed a reboot, and I needed a house cleaning schedule I could stick to.
 I desperately wanted the peace that comes from walking into a clean space.

 Related Post: 8 things I stopped doing to be less busy as a mom

 While my hubby and I usually have people over so that we will clean up (a deadline does wonders!), it got to the point where I didn’t want anything hosted at my home because of how behind I was on cleaning.